-What does it mean to be “gifted?"
-How are teaching strategies for gifted students different from effective practices relevant for all students?
-What special needs do diverse gifted students display?
-What unique socio-emotional needs of gifted students should be considered in counseling?
+What does it mean to be gifted, highly able, advanced or talented?
+How are teaching strategies for gifted students differentiated from effective practices relevant for all students in a schoolwide or individualized setting?
+What special needs do culturally, linguistically and socio-economically diverse gifted students display?
+What unique socio-emotional needs of gifted students should be considered in developing affective education and counseling and guidance services?
 How can we generate creative productivity in gifted students?
 These questions will be addressed in the Gifted Education program at UCF.

-The College of Community Innovation and Education offers two options in Gifted Education: a track (specialization) in the Curriculum and Instruction Master of Education program and a graduate certificate.
+The College of Community Innovation and Education offers graduate options in Gifted Education:

 UCF Faculty Advocates for Advanced and Gifted Education (ADAGE)